KarthikByju05/KarthikByju05/README.md

 # 💫 About Me:
-I'm Karthik, a B.Tech student based in India.<br><br>I enjoy building small apps and understanding how things work under the hood.<br><br>My current tech stack is Flutter, Dart, Git, and GitHub.
-I use VS Code for most of my development.<br><br>My favorite tools are Blender and Notion.<br><br>I'm currently working on small Flutter projects starting with a Todo App.
+I'm Karthik, a B.Tech student based in India.<br>I enjoy building small apps and understanding how things work under the hood.<br>My current tech stack is Flutter, Dart, Git, and GitHub.
+I use VS Code for most of my development.<br>My favorite tools are Blender and Notion.<br>I'm currently working on small Flutter projects starting with a Todo App.

 ## 🌐 Socials: